reem-elbakry/MeowMeowJavaScriptApp/README.md

 - Navigate to the root directory of the project using the terminal
 - Install the project dependencies by running `npm install`
 - Once the dependencies are installed, you can run the project using `npm run dev` and build it using `npm run build`.
-4. Enjoy the adorable cat images!
+4. Enjoy the adorable cat images! or simply [click here](https://reem-elbakry.github.io/MeowMeowJavaScriptApp/)

 ## Credits